Howard, Queensland: Attractions

+The Burrum District Museum is open Tuesday and Wednesday 9am – 12 noon, and Saturdays 8am – 12noon.

+Brooklyn House is at 23 William Street, Howard and is open Thursday to Sunday, 10am – 3pm.

+The Walk of Achievers honours fourteen former residents.

+Burrum Coal Discovery Festival (Coalfest) is held annually in July.

 The Howard Country Market is held on the first Saturday of every month except January at the community centre.
 This market is the largest on the Fraser Coast with well over 100 stalls selling a huge variety of goods.